Skip to contents

 • App name and version

-• Mode indicator: Shows current sample and mode (Validation/Annotation)
+• Mode indicator: Shows current state and mode

 • Validation mode: Shows accuracy percentage